-According to the Information Security/ SearchSecurity.com Priorities 2008 survey, you'll be spending more time on...well, you
+According to the Information Security/ SearchSecurity.com Priorities 2008 survey, you'll be spending more time on...well, you name it.

 When we asked about key initiatives such as endpoint security, vulnerability management, compliance, identity management and the like, 80 percent responded they will be spending equal or more time on such matters.
 While these findings show that indeed you will be busy in 2008, they also show the importance and influence of your role in the organization.
 In fact, 67 percent say their job is going to be more strategic in 2008.